captain-nemo-10994/xkcd-widget/README.md

 # xkcd-widget
-A little widget to display the latest xkcd comic &amp; alt text
+A little widget to display the latest xkcd comic &amp; alt text.